NasimMhn/restaurant-app/README.md

 # Project 7 @ Technigo Bootcamp - Build a food review website

-This week we practiced our JavaScript skills and API, using [Zomato API](https://developers.zomato.com/api)and also working as a team using Github.
+This week we practiced our JavaScript skills and API, using [Zomato API](https://developers.zomato.com/api) and also working as a team using Github.

 ## To learn this week 🧠